Nathu La

 The pass was surveyed by J. W. Edgar in 1873, who described the pass as being used for trade by Tibetans.
-Francis Younghusband used the pass in 1903-1904, a diplomatic British delegation to Lhasa in 1936-37, and Ernst Schäfer in 1938–1939.
-In the 1950s, trade in the Kingdom of Sikkim utilized this pass.
+Francis Younghusband used the pass in 1903–04, as did a diplomatic British delegation to Lhasa in 1936–37, and Ernst Schäfer in 1938–39.
+In the 1950s, trade in the Kingdom of Sikkim used this pass.
 Diplomatically sealed by China and India after the 1962 Sino-Indian War, the pass saw skirmishes between the two countries in coming years, including the clashes in 1967 which resulted in fatalities on both sides.
 Nathu La has often been compared to Jelep La, a mountain pass situated at a distance of 3 miles (4.8 km).

 The next few decades saw an improvement in ties leading to the re-opening of Nathu La in 2006.
 The opening of the pass provides an alternative route to the pilgrimage of Mount Kailash and Lake Manasarovar, and was expected to bolster the economy of the region by playing a key role in the growing Sino-Indian trade.
 However, while trade has had a net positive impact, it under-performed, and is limited to specific types of goods and to specific days of the week.
 Weather conditions including heavy snowfall restricts border trade to around 7 to 8 months.

 Roads to the pass have been improved on both sides.
 Rail routes have been brought closer.
 It is part of the domestic tourist circuit in south-east Sikkim.
 Soldiers from both sides posted at Nathu La are among the closest along the entire Sino-India border.
 It is also one of the five Border Personnel Meeting points between the two armies of both countries.
-2020 border tensions and the coronavirus pandemic has affected tourism and movement across the pass.
+2020 border tensions and the coronavirus pandemic have affected tourism and movement across the pass.

+Climate

 Name and meaning

 The name "Nathu La" is traditionally interpreted as "the whistling pass", or more commonly as the "listening ears pass".
 The Chinese government explains it as "a place where snow is deepest and the wind strongest".
 According to G. S. Bajpai, it means "flat ground from where the hill features gradually rise to right and left".
 Lepcha people who are native to the region call it ma-tho hlo/na tho lo; which may have possibly evolved to the present usage of the word.